 Numerous data demonstrate that column-based cell isolation with MACS MicroBeads does not influence cell characteristics.
 In contrast, column-free technologies lead to alteration of cell characteristics, non-specific binding of immunomagnetic beads, and epitope saturation.
 Examples are shown in the figures below.

 MACS MicroBeads are 50 nm in size and thus smaller than any other commercially available immunomagnetic beads for cell isolation.
 MACS MicroBeads are superparamagnetic, and therefore colloidal, i.e., they become magnetic when placed in a magnetic field.
 When removed from the magnetic field, they do not retain any residual magnetism.
 This feature of MACS MicroBeads is crucial, as particles with residual magnetism would aggregate quickly.
-In fact, aggregation can be observed with larger particles.MACS MicroBeads are biodegradable, non-toxic, and tested according to the International Standard (ISO 10993) and USP guidelines for biocompatibility.
+In fact, aggregation can be observed with larger particles.MACS MicroBeads are biodegradable and non-toxic.
 Moreover, they have been designed to be compatible with any downstream application.

 This option enables straightforward positive selection of target cells.
 Hundreds of reagents are available for the isolation of specific cell types and subsets.
 The strong magnetic field within a MACS Column allows for minimal cell labeling with nano-sized beads, thus preventing epitope saturation and non-specific labeling.
 Moreover, cells are not activated during the separation process.